he-hai/PubSuppl/README.md

 This is a repository for supplementary scripts and notebooks of publications.
+_If GitHub failed to render the Jupyter notebooks, saying 'Sorry, something went wrong.
+Reload?'. [nbviewer](https://nbviewer.jupyter.org/) could be used by just entering the address there._

 ---
 ### 0. [0_ecoli_models](0_ecoli_models)